ed-syspertec/Virtel/docs/manuals/virtel/Virtel462MG/messages.rst

     An error has occurred on cross-memory line linename. with session identifier sessionid. reqtype is the VIRXM request type, retcode is the decimal return code, xxxxxxxx is the hexadecimal error code, and dddddddd is the decimal value of the low-order byte of the error code.
 Action
     Refer to the VIRXM User Guide manual to determine the meaning of the return code and error code for the specified request type.

+VIRX925W linename WAITING DUE TO mmmmmmmm RETCODE retcode Event cccccccc PROTOCOL servtyp PARTNER jobname
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+Module
+    VIR0X09
+Meaning
+    Cross-memory line linename is pending connection to module mmmmmmmm.
+Retcode is the decimal return code, cccccccc is the Event code.
+Action
+    Refer to the VIRXM User Guide manual to determine the meaning of the return code and Event Code.

 Messages VIRXOxxx
 ^^^^^^^^^^^^^^^^^